 Oblivious database access is a powerful tool in data processing.
 For instance, we can used it for post-processing secret shared free-text fields.
 Assume that a human operator obtains all the text entries so that they could not be linked to the responders.
 Then the operator can extract necessary information form free-text entries for better encoding of answers.
-Next, the operator must be able to obliviously update the corresponding database fields to complete.
-The latter can be achieved with the GENOWR protocol, where (1) miners apply oblivious shuffling to permute the shares of the database x; (2) the client reads and writes fields of the shuffled database $\pi(x)$; (3) miners apply oblivious shuffling to permute the shares of the updated database \hat{x} .
+For completing the update step, the operator must be able to obliviously update the corresponding database fields.
+The latter can be achieved with the GENOWR protocol, where (1) miners apply oblivious shuffling to permute the shares of the database \boldsymbol{x} ; (2) the client reads and writes fields of the shuffled database $\pi(\boldsymbol{x})$; (3) miners apply oblivious shuffling to permute the shares of the update database $\hat{\boldsymbol{x}}$.
 The protocol does not provide full privacy, as the client learns some database fields and can link field updates with accessed values.
-Still, such a level of privacy is sufficient for many applications.
+However, such a level of privacy is sufficient for many practical query processing applications, as a completely secure solution is yet practically infeasible.